-You can use our at-risk of redundancy letter template for UK businesses as a starting point.
+You can use our at-risk redundancy letter template for UK businesses as a starting point.
 Adapt it to the specifics of your organisation and your situation.
-It can also constitute the basis for any type of a redundancy letter template UK you want to put together.
+It can also constitute the basis for any type of redundancy letter template UK you want to put together.

-If you decide to work on your own templates, ensure you include all the important information that your staff need to know.
+If you decide to work on your templates, ensure you include all the important information that your staff need to know.

 But what should a redundancy letter contain?